This article will describe in detail about UBI, its guiding principles and requirement of UBI in India.

 - Reduces the incentive to work: the levels at which universal basic income are likely to be pegged are going to be minimal guarantees at best; they are unlikely to crowd incentives to work.

-- Should income be unconditional, with no regard to people’s contribution to society?
-Individuals as a matter of fact will in most cases contribute to society.
-In fact, UBI can also be a way of acknowledging non-wage work related contributions to society.
+- Should income be unconditional, with no regard for people’s contribution to society?
+Individuals, as a matter of fact, will in most cases contribute to society.
+In fact, UBI can also be a way of acknowledging non-wage work-related contributions to society.

 Benefits of UBI